Easement vote boosts Castilleja's bid to build underground garage

 “Castilleja has carried out what you and staff have required and what is prescribed under state law,” Romanowski said.

-Emily McElhinney, Castilleja's director of communications, noted that the city's conditions of approval required the school to submit the easement relocation documents to the city for 'review and recordation' -- not approval.

-"The approval by the City Council on this issue is already complete, thus there is no reason for further delay.
-Castilleja looks forward to proceeding with their approved plan," McElhinney said in a statement.

-The council ultimately concurred.
-Council member Julie Lythcott-Haims said the proposal seemed like a "fairly straightforward moving of an easement.
-Mayor Greer Stone and Council member Vicki Veenker both said they were reassured by the arguments from the city's legal and utilities staff that the move would not pose a risk.
+The council ultimately concurred with staff’s recommendation.
+Council member Julie Lythcott-Haims said the proposal seemed like a “fairly straightforward moving of an easement.
+Mayor Greer Stone and Council member Vicki Veenker both said they were reassured by the arguments from the city’s legal and utilities staff that the move would not pose a risk.

 “I’ve got to rely on our utility experts,” Stone said.